Qasim-afzaal/stay-connected/README.md

-# 🌐 StayConnected - Your Social Universe, Organized
+# 🌐 StayConnected - Your Social Universe, Organized Your Network

 Welcome to **StayConnected**, the ultimate app for managing and accessing all your social connections across multiple platforms in one seamless experience!